Using nushell with kubectl

 ╰────┴───────────────────────────────╯

-Now that we have access to this metadata, we can do all sorts of interesting queries on our data.
+Now that we can access this metadata, we can do all sorts of interesting queries on our data.

 Sorting